charendra910/Todo-App/README.md

 Welcome to the ToDo App repository!
-This simple web application allows you to manage your tasks by adding, updating, and deleting them.
+This simple web application allows you to manage your tasks by adding and deleting them.
 Keep track of your to-do list and stay organized effortlessly.

 Features: